ericf/express-handlebars/README.md

 ### Using Instances

-Another way to use this module is to create an instance(s) of `ExpressHandlebars`, allowing access to the full API beyond basic configuration:
+Another way to use this module is to create an instance(s) of `ExpressHandlebars`, allowing access to the full API:

 ```javascript
 var express = require('express'),